ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_migration.md

 #### Migrate vSphere encrypted VMs to the new key provider
 {: #kmip_migration-environment-migratevms-vsphere}

-If you are operating with a mix of vCenter v8 and vSphere v7 hosts, or vSphere v8 hosts on versions earlier than version 8.0u3e, the rekey of the virtual machine can cause it to restart.
+If you are operating with a mix of vCenter v8 and vSphere v7 hosts, or vSphere v8 hosts on versions earlier than 8.0u3e version, the rekey of the virtual machine can cause it to restart.
 However, you can work around this issue.
-Read [Encrypted VM with Change Block Tracking (CBT) enabled unexpectedly powers off after shallow rekey operation](https://knowledge.broadcom.com/external/article?articleNumber=387897){: external} to understand whether this issue affects your environment, and how to workaround the issue.
+Read [Encrypted VM with Change Block Tracking (CBT) enabled unexpectedly powers off after shallow rekey operation](https://knowledge.broadcom.com/external/article?articleNumber=387897){: external} to understand whether this issue affects your environment, and how to work around the issue.
 {: attention}

 After you set the new key provider to default, select any VM in the inventory.
 Then, go to **Actions > VM Policies > Re-encrypt** to do a shallow rekey of the virtual machine to the new key provider.